themostclueless/qeaml.github.io/pages/characters/Nil.md

 ## Appearance

-Nils are white creatures with bear-like ears and black stripes on their back.
+Nils are white creatures with bear-like ears and black stripes on their backs.

 ## Trivia

 * Nil is voiced by SAM (Software Automatic Mouth)
-* Nil was the first character to physically appear in the Gar28.
+* Nil was the first character to physically appear in Gar28.
 Gar herself didn't have a sprite until a later alpha version.
 * There are a total of 9 Nils